Le Chatelier's principle: Thermodynamic equilibrium processes

 It states that changes in the temperature, pressure, volume, or concentration of a system will result in predictable and opposing changes in the system in order to achieve a new equilibrium state.

 For this, a state of thermodynamic equilibrium is most conveniently described through a fundamental relation that specifies a cardinal function of state, of the energy kind, or of the entropy kind, as a function of state variables chosen to fit the thermodynamic operations through which a perturbation is to be applied.

 In theory and, nearly, in some practical scenarios, a body can be in a stationary state with zero macroscopic flows and rates of chemical reaction (for example, when no suitable catalyst is present), yet not in thermodynamic equilibrium, because it is metastable or unstable; then Le Chatelier's principle does not necessarily apply.

-General statements related to Le Chatelier's principle
+Non-equilibrium processes

-A body can also be in a stationary state with non-zero rates of flow and chemical reaction; sometimes the word "equilibrium" is used in reference to such states, though by definition they are not thermodynamic equilibria.
+A simple body or a complex thermodynamic system can also be in a stationary state with non-zero rates of flow and chemical reaction; sometimes the word "equilibrium" is used in reference to such a state, though by definition it is not a thermodynamic equilibrium state.
 Sometimes, it is proposed to consider Le Chatelier's principle for such states.
 For this exercise, rates of flow and of chemical reaction must be considered.
 Such rates are not supplied by equilibrium thermodynamics.
-For such states, it has turned out to be difficult or unfeasible to make valid and very general statements that echo Le Chatelier's principle.
-Prigogine and Defay demonstrate that such a scenario may or may not exhibit moderation, depending upon exactly what conditions are imposed after the perturbation.
+For such states, there are no simple statements that echo Le Chatelier's principle.
+Prigogine and Defay demonstrate that such a scenario may exhibit moderation, or may exhibit a measured amount of anti-moderation, though not a run-away anti-moderation that goes to completion.
+The example analysed by Prigogine and Defay is the Haber process.

+This situation is clarified by considering two basic methods of analysis of a process.
+One is the classical approach of Gibbs, the other uses the near- or local equilibrium approach of De Donder.
+The Gibbs approach requires thermodynamic equilibrium.
+The Gibbs approach is reliable within its proper scope, thermodynamic equilibrium, though of course it does not cover non-equilibrium scenarios.
+The De Donder approach can cover equilibrium scenarios, but also covers non-equilibrium scenarios in which there is only local thermodynamic equilibrium, and not thermodynamic equilibrium proper.
+The De Donder approach allows state variables called extents of reaction to be independent variables, though in the Gibbs approach, such variables are not independent.
+Thermodynamic non-equilibrium scenarios can contradict an over-general statement of Le Chatelier's Principle.